 With these lists, you can find the TOP directories that you should be listed in based on your situation.

 When building these listings, you’ll want to make sure to fully fill out the profile, including your business description, hours, photos, NAP, and more.

-Citations can be a bit of a pain to create yourself though, which is why we created a service that will do this for you called HOTH Local!
+Citations can be a bit of a pain to create yourself and pretty time-consuming (which is why we created a service that will do this for you called HOTH Local).

 Local citations are a vastly important part of local SEO and are a vital part of any digital marketing strategy.
 Whether you are working towards the goal of getting on Google Maps‘ top page or if you’re just trying to get more trustworthy citations.